jesperberth/automationclass/lab06/lab6.md

 Save and commit to Git

-Log on to server "ansibleserver.ansible.local" using ssh
+Log on to server "ansible.ansible.local" using ssh

 Use git to get the playbook